dikshith-shetty/scratch-game/docs/02_high_level_design.md

 - Matrix can be non-square (n×m)
 - Bonus symbols are placed exactly once, at a random cell
 - Symbol selection is pseudo-random based on probability
-- Betting amount is fractional and handled using `BigDecimal`
+- Betting amount is fractional and handled using `double`
 - Output is printed in JSON-like format

 ---